 - Insect collection (500 points): The scoring system places incentives on good collection building practices – e.g., collecting series of particular species, keeping track of ecological associations.
 Including specimens that require special preservation methods – e.g. slide mounting – will also be incentivized.

 - Taxon overview (100 points): Grad students will take turns introducing the diversity and diagnostics of groups of insects.

 - Johnson NF, Triplehorn CA. 2004.
 Borror and DeLong’s Introduction the Study of Insects.
 Required.
 Not without flaw, but the most comprehensive resource for identifying North American insect families.

-- Additional reading will come from the primary literature, and will be available via the course Google Drive.
-A week prior to each student’s in-class presentation, they must add their selected paper(s) to the Google Drive.
+- Additional reading will come from the primary literature, and will be posted to the course calendar below.

 The plan may change a bit as we go.
 Click on a lecture subject for more information, including links to the lecture notes and readings.